t-aggelos/tokiponedo/README.md

 #### The particles `ne` and `nu`
 It links subjects and/or objects, **but not verbs**.
 Functioning like the english `and`.
 For example,
-- `mi ne si wa ruka taweru o tomo` = "me and you are going to the house" Meanwhile, `nu` functions like `or`, seperating the multiple possibilities.
+- `mi ne si wa ruka taweru o tomo` = "me and you are going to the house" Meanwhile, `anu` functions like `or`, seperating the multiple possibilities.
+- `mi anu si wa ruka taweru o tomo` = "me **or** you are going to the house".
 - `si wa ron ni anu seme?` = "Are you there or what?".
+The use of `anu` is highly appropriate on context, and I can only suggest that you use a context-appropriate "`anu`-phrase". `anu` can only seperate objects or subjects like `ne` does.
 #### The particle `jo`
 `jo` roughly translates to "own, possess, have"; As the *posessive* particle, it means "owned" or "possessed (by)", indicating ownership of what comes before it by what comes after it.
 Since this tokiponedo is using a head-initial order, `jo` modifies a verb to clarify posession, and then any further modification becomes the *recipient* of the posession.
 Aka, the "owner".
 For example,
 - `ijo ni jo mi` = "This thing is mine".